tkishel/pcs-inspect/README.md

 * Do not use a Support User Access Key unless specifying `--support_api`
 * Validate that the Support User has "LIGHT AGENT" permissions when specifying `--support_api`

-Note that details for some server-side query errors not are returned by the API!
+Note that details for some server-side query errors not are returned by the API.

+If the report does not contain the numbers you were expecting:

+* If you are using Support API mode, remember that the script is limited to the data that the APIs return.
+* Open the `.json` files created by the collect/query steps, and review the data that the APIs return.
+* Open the script review the `get_` functions for comments, and to identify the API endpoints used to return data.
+* Edit the script and add `print()` statements where appropriate.